murrayace/EMS/README.md

 - Deploy the application on the server.
 - Access the application through a web browser at `localhost:[port]/login.jsp`.

-## Contribution
-Contributions to this project are welcome.
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.

 ## License
 [MIT License](LICENSE) or specify another license if applicable.